alphagov/govuk-frontend/src/components/error-summary/README.md

 ## Guidance

-More information about when to use error-summary can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/error-summary "Guidance on the use of Error summary on GOV.UK Design System").
+Find out when to use the Error summary component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/error-summary).

 ## Quick start examples